1010Robotics/Resources/FieldProcedures.md

 24. Don’t drive in front of a group testing autonomous.
 Auto takes priority.

-25. Don’t play with the cones high near edge of fielid (5 max).
+25. Don’t play with the cones high near edge of field (5 max).

-26. Don't stack cones
+26. Don't drive your robot in an area that someone else is doing auto in.

+27. Don't stand/sit on the field while other people are driving.

+28. Everyone should be responsible for the reset for the cones and mobile goals.